Sorry, you need to enable JavaScript to visit this website.

 “Stroke Chameleons” and “Stroke Mimics”

 The term “stroke chameleon” refers to cases of stroke that present atypically and result in missed (i.e., underdiagnosis or false negative) or delayed diagnosis.
-Conversely, the term “stroke mimic” refers to cases presenting with typical stroke features that are determined, after further evaluation, to be attributable to other diagnoses (i.e., overdiagnosis or false positive).2 Examples of “stroke chameleon” are hand-knob area infarction (which can present as monoparesis), brain infarcts with convulsions, and strokes with primarily cognitive changes, such as Gerstmann syndrome, Balint syndrome, or top of the basilar syndrome.3 Posterior circulation stroke may present with dizziness and may be misidentified as a peripheral vestibulopathy.4 Examples of “stroke mimics” include migraine, conversion disorder, seizure, and alcohol intoxication, such as the case discussed in this commentary.
+Conversely, the term “stroke mimic” refers to cases presenting with typical stroke features that are determined, after further evaluation, to be attributable to other diagnoses (i.e., overdiagnosis or false positive).2 Examples of “stroke chameleon” are hand-knob area infarction (which can present as monoparesis), brain infarcts with convulsions, and strokes with primarily cognitive changes, such as Gerstmann syndrome, Balint syndrome, or top of the basilar syndrome.3 Posterior circulation stroke may present with dizziness and may be misidentified as a peripheral vestibulopathy.4 Examples of “stroke mimics” include migraine, functional neurologic disorder (FND) or conversion disorder, seizure, and alcohol intoxication, such as the case discussed in this commentary.
 Factors associated with stroke misdiagnosis include young age, female sex, minority status, and presentations with non-specific, transient, or posterior circulation symptoms.2

 The historical emphasis on decreasing the underdiagnosis of stroke arose from the need to administer thrombolysis to eligible patients within a narrow time window to maximize benefit and minimize the risk of hemorrhagic complications.
 Overdiagnosis of stroke has received less attention, perhaps because systemic thrombolysis is associated with a much lower risk of intracranial hemorrhage when given to patients with “stroke mimic” conditions, compared to patients with AIS.5 Thus, stroke treatment guidelines recommend thrombolysis to avoid missing the therapeutic window even when a “stroke mimic” diagnosis has not been excluded; in fact, an acceptable rate of intracranial hemorrhage is recognized by neurologists.6